angular-sanctuary/angular-hub/CONTRIBUTING.md

 ### Setup

-Run `npm ci` to install the application dependencies.
+Run `yarn install --frozen-lockfile` to install the application dependencies.

 ### Development

-Run `npm run start` for a dev server.
+Run `yarn start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application automatically reloads if you change any of the source files.

 ### Build

-Run `npm run build` to build the client project.
+Run `yarn build` to build the client project.
 The client build artifacts are located in the `dist/angular-hub/analog/public` directory.

 ---